hassio-addons/addon-tailscale/tailscale/DOCS.md

 - Under **Settings** -> **System** -> **Network** configure your DNS as the only DNS server (e.g. IPv4: 127.0.0.1, IPv6: ::1).

-- In your DNS configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).
+- In your DNS, configure Tailscale DNS for your tailnet domain as upstream DNS server (e.g. in case of AdGuard `[/tail1234.ts.net/]100.100.100.100`).

 **Note:** As a backup, if the DNS add-on fails to start up, you can configure